Benign prostatic hyperplasia: Hormones

 Most experts consider androgens (testosterone and related hormones) to play a permissive role in the development of BPH.
 This means that androgens must be present for BPH to occur, but do not necessarily directly cause the condition.
 This is supported by evidence suggesting that castrated boys do not develop BPH when they age.
-In an unusual study of 26 eunuchs from the palace of the Qing dynasty still living in Beijing in 1960, the prostate could not be felt in 81% of the studied eunuchs.
+In a study of 26 eunuchs from the palace of the Qing dynasty still living in Beijing in 1960, the prostate could not be felt in 81% of the studied eunuchs.
 The average time since castration was 54 years (range, 41–65 years).
 On the other hand, some studies suggest that administering exogenous testosterone is not associated with a significant increase in the risk of BPH symptoms, so the role of testosterone in prostate cancer and BPH is still unclear.
 Further randomized controlled trials with more participants are needed to quantify any risk of giving exogenous testosterone.

 Dihydrotestosterone (DHT), a metabolite of testosterone, is a critical mediator of prostatic growth.
 DHT is synthesized in the prostate from circulating testosterone by the action of the enzyme 5α-reductase, type 2.
 DHT can act in an autocrine fashion on the stromal cells or in paracrine fashion by diffusing into nearby epithelial cells.
 In both of these cell types, DHT binds to nuclear androgen receptors and signals the transcription of growth factors that are mitogenic to the epithelial and stromal cells.
 DHT is ten times more potent than testosterone because it dissociates from the androgen receptor more slowly.
 The importance of DHT in causing nodular hyperplasia is supported by clinical observations in which an inhibitor of 5α-reductase such as finasteride is given to men with this condition.
 Therapy with a 5α-reductase inhibitor markedly reduces the DHT content of the prostate and, in turn, reduces prostate volume and BPH symptoms.